 Skin Penetration - Personal Appearance Services

-The purpose of the Public Health (Infection Control for Personal Appearance Services) Act 2003 (available to the left) is to minimise the risk of infection that may result from the provision of personal appearance services.
+The purpose of the Public Health (Infection Control for Personal Appearance Services) Act 2003 (Link) (available to the left) is to minimise the risk of infection that may result from the provision of personal appearance services.
 This Act requires Council to monitor the health standards of operations in such premises.

 Who needs a Licence?